 How do I get started with an oral appliance?

 Getting started is easy—visit a dentist who is qualified in sleep dentistry.
-At Rondeau and Associates, we offer a consultation where we do a series of tests to determine if we think an oral appliance is appropriate.
+At Dr. Sep, we offer a consultation where we do a series of tests to determine if we think an oral appliance is appropriate.
 Then we take more thorough records and have you complete a home sleep study.
 From there, you are fitted for an oral appliance and treatment can begin.
 You’ll be on your way to restful sleep and good health!

-When you visit Rondeau and Associates, you are in good hands.
-Dr. Rondeau is a member of the Academy of Dental Sleep Medicine.
-You may think that sleep dentistry is a new field, but Dr. Rondeau has been treating patients for both snoring and sleep apnea with oral appliances for 18 years.
+When you visit Dr. Sep, you are in good hands.
+Dr. Sep is a member of the Academy of Dental Sleep Medicine.
+You may think that sleep dentistry is a new field, but Dr. Sep has been treating patients for both snoring and sleep apnea with oral appliances for 18 years.